-• Seismological (earthquake) database.
-The requirements of a seismological database for seismic hazard assessment are described in detail by IAEA (2010).
+• Seismological database.
+The requirements of a seismological database for seismic hazard assessment are described in detail by IAEA (2010 SSG-9).
 IAEA discriminates between prehistoric, historical and instrumental earthquakes due to the fact that these types of data are characterized by different reliability and accuracy.
 The main data characteristics are summarized as follows:

 Prehistorical earthquake data typically derive from paleoseismological trenching of active faults.
 The data are precise with respect to the location of the earthquake because they occurred on the trenched seismogenic source.
-Magnitudes are estimated from empirical relationships between faulting parameters (e.g., surface displacement) and magnitude (compare IAEA, 2015c, pages 95-107).
-Magnitudes therefore have error bars which can be quantified by statistical methods (Hintersberer & Decker, 2016).
-The accuracy of timing of the events is limited by the applied dating techniques (compare IAEA, 2015c, pages 82-91) and may therefore be subjected to errors up to a range of few thousand years.
+Magnitudes are estimated from empirical relationships between faulting parameters (e.g., surface displacement) and magnitude (compare IAEA, 2015c, pages 95-107 Tecdoc Paleoseismology).
+Magnitudes therefore have error bars which can be quantified by statistical methods.
+The accuracy of timing of the events is limited by the applied dating techniques (compare IAEA, 2015c, pages 82-91 Tecdoc Paleoseismology) and may therefore be be subjected to errors up to a range of few thousand years.
 Data completeness depends on the effort and depth of research, and the local geological situation which may be favorable or unfavorable to conserve the effects of prehistorical earthquakes.
-Data quality and completeness can be increased by additional investigations in reasonable time.
+Data quality and completeness can be increased by additional inestigations in reasonable time.
 In some exceptional cases attention needs to be paid to the stationarity of data.
 Such a case is the deglaciation of Northern Europe during the last late Pleistocene to Holocene.

 Historical earthquake data are compiled from historical documents which include descriptions of the earthquake effects at different locations.
 These descriptions are interpreted in terms of macroseismic intensity resulting in a set of intensity data points, which in turn are used to estimate the location of the epicenter and the maximum (epicentral) intensity.
-Earthquake magnitudes are derived from empirical intensity-magnitude correlations for the maximum (epicentral) intensity or from modeling approaches using all intensity datapoints of a single earthquake (Gasperini et al., 1999; Álvarez-Rubio & Fäh, 2009).
+Earthquake magnitudes are derived from empirical intensity-magnitude correlations for the maximum intensity.
 The workflow therefore includes a number of steps that may introduce substantial errors: interpretation of historical sources; intensity assessment for intensity datapoints; assessment of epicenter location; assessment of epicentral intensity; intensity-magnitude conversion.
 Earthquake location, intensity, and magnitude will therefore be subjected to significant uncertainties, which frequently are not mentioned or quantified in earthquake catalogues.
 Due to the uncertainties of earthquake locations which may reach up to several tens of kilometers it will only in exceptional cases be possible to associate historical events to a certain seismic source.
 The data completeness and quality of historical earthquake data can be increased by targeted historical research but will finally be limited by availability of historical documents.